bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- Drizzle and Breezy
+- Breezy and Overcast
 - 95% humidity
-- 21 mph wind
+- 16 mph wind
 - 95% cloud cover
 - 45 AQI 🟩
-- 0.15 inches of rain in the past 24 hours
+- 0.14 inches of rain in the past 24 hours
 - 0.56 inches of rain expected in the next 48 hours